paul-nameless/tg/README.md

 - `pip3 install python-telegram` - dependency for running from sources
 - `terminal-notifier` or other program for notifications (see configuration)
 - `ffmpeg` to record voice msgs and upload videos correctly
+- `urlview` to choose urls when there is multiple in message, use `URL_VIEW` in config file to use another app (it should accept urls in stdin)

 ## Configuration